-Bodies interpreted to be of igneous rocks similar in age and type to those of the Townsville-Mornington Island Igneous Belt (TMIB) and Badu-Weymouth Belt are scattered sporadically beneath rocks of the Carpentaria and Karumba Basins throughout Cape York Peninsula and into the Gulf of Carpentaria.
+Bodies interpreted to be of igneous rocks similar in age and type to those of the Townsville-Mornington Island Igneous Belt (TMIB) and Badu-Weymouth Belt are scattered sporadically beneath rocks of the

+Carpentaria and Karumba Basins throughout Cape York Peninsula and into the Gulf of Carpentaria.
 Further these Kennedy Igneous Province units are interpreted to also intrude up to 130 km northwest, west and southwest of Croydon.
-This regional distribution includes the south eastern half of EPG 32.
-GSQ Normanton No. 1 drill hole, about 60 km south of the TMIB and within EPG 32, bottomed in granite which when aged dated gave a resultant Rb/Sr age date of 328+/-2Ma., Late Carboniferous (Wellman et al. 1994; AGSO GEOCHRON database).
+This regional distribution includes EPG 34.
+GSQ Normanton No. 1 drill hole, about 60 km south of the TMIB and west of EPG 34, bottomed in granite which when aged dated gave a resultant Rb/Sr age date of 328+/-2Ma., Late Carboniferous (Wellman et al. 1994; AGSO GEOCHRON database).
 This correlates with ages obtained for intrusives of the Kennedy Igneous Province.